top of page

 2024 Kyushu University Graduate School of Design, Design Strategy Program Completed

 Right or wrong?
-The "amount of salt" stirs the heart.
+The "saltiness" of Kotori Noriko stirs the heart

 Noriko Kotori held a solo exhibition titled "Shioya."